 What are the visiting options for the diety

-- We enter the temple from the West entrance.
+- You can enter the temple from the West entrance.
 Those going for free darshan or the ₹100 darshan have to see the deity from a distance.

 - To enter the sanctum sanctorum and have a closer darshan of the deity, there is a ₹300 special ticket.